Link Search Menu Expand Document

 Clone

 You are able to split your mind and body into two or more like-minded individuals.
-You retain control of all your clones.

 Example: Fuzzy Splits